-Thomas has been my companion throughout the last couple of years as I have devoted myself to a private project with him at the center.
+Thomas has been my companion throughout the few years as I have devoted myself to a private project with him at the center.
 I have made lamentably little progress yet find that the time has not been completely misspent from a personal point of view.
 My life is considerably enriched thanks to my growing friendship with this great friend of Jesus.

 And the beauty of personal projects is that it gives me great practice in beginning again with great resolve.